Women in politics in France: 1848 Revolution and Second Republic

 As in 1789, women actively participated in the revolutionary days of February 1848.
 They expressed themselves publicly through associations and newspapers.
-The laws proclaiming press freedom once again benefited feminist publications: Eugénie Niboyet founded, on March 20, La Voix des femmes, alongside Jeanne Deroin, Désirée Gay, the poet Louise Colet, and Adèle Esquiros.
+The laws proclaiming press freedom once again benefited feminist publications: Eugénie Niboyet founded, on 20 March, La Voix des femmes, alongside Jeanne Deroin, Désirée Gay, the poet Louise Colet, and Adèle Esquiros.
 This newspaper initially served as the main platform for women's demands, which were sidelined by mainstream press.
 Later, in June, La Politique des Femmes by Désirée Gay appeared, followed by L’Opinion des femmes, published in January 1849 by Jeanne Deroin, with contributions from Claire Bazard, who was close to the Saint-Simonians.

-Following their protests, women were granted the right to work on the same terms as men; the national workshops were opened to them, albeit belatedly, on April 10.
+Following their protests, women were granted the right to work on the same terms as men; the national workshops were opened to them, albeit belatedly, on 10 April.
 They experienced the beginnings of civic participation by electing delegates to the Luxembourg Commission (including Désirée Gay), proposing reforms to their working conditions, and advocating for the creation of nurseries or collective dining facilities.

 The right to vote for the election of the future 1848 National Constituent Assembly was central to their concerns: Jenny d'Héricourt, founder of the Society for Women's Emancipation, envisioned that once secured, it would enable legislative action on their broader demands, including the repeal of the Civil Code and the right to divorce.
 They launched petitions and were received by political authorities.
 The Women's Rights Committee, chaired by Alix Bourgeois, was told by Armand Marrast, the mayor of Paris, that the decision could only be made by the future legislative body.
 In response to a slogan proclaiming that there were no longer any proletarians in France, the pamphlet Femmes électeurs et éligibles demanded that "17 million women be included in the decrees, otherwise France will have more than 17 million [proletarians]".

 Petitions for the reinstatement of divorce met with no more success than those of the 1830s: the proposal by Justice Minister Adolphe Crémieux to the Chamber in May 1848 was met with jeers.
 There was particular concern about the threat that women's liberated speech posed to the family.
 The Women's Club, opened in April 1848, was a forum for debate that provoked strong reactions; some of its sessions turned into riots, and its president, Eugénie Niboyet, was harshly caricatured in the press.
 It was eventually closed to avoid disturbing public order.

 Jeanne Deroin declared her candidacy for the 1849 legislative elections but was mocked by the press and vaudevillists.
-She explained her approach and delivered several speeches in Paris between April 10 and 19.
+She explained her approach and delivered several speeches in Paris between 10 and 19 April.
 She stated: